by Ben T. McFie

 The internet is your friend, and your enemy, because the right and the wrong, the good and the bad, the true and the false, and everything else in between is right in your face.
 As always, use discernment and heed this advice from Abraham Lincoln.

 If you already have policies, or you are currently working with another agent, you can get what is called an independent insurance review.
-An independent insurance review is where another life insurance professional looks over your policy, or illustration, and provides you a report.
+An independent insurance review is where another life insurance professional looks over your policy, or illustration, and provides you with a report.
 Depending on where you get your insurance review, the review may be free or you may have to pay.
 Either way getting a second opinion can be invaluable.
 Our family’s company, Life Benefits, offers an independent insurance review free of charge.
 Contact us today if you’re interested in making sure your policy is well-designed and working for you in the right ways.

-We teach individuals, business owners and families, in all 50 states, how to use dividend-paying Whole Life insurance to create exponential wealth.
+We teach individuals, business owners, and families, in all 50 states, how to use dividend-paying Whole Life insurance to create exponential wealth.
 I don’t see that changing anytime soon.

 Ben T. McFie